Criobe/documentation/docs/setup/index.md

     style D fill:#f3e5f5
 ```

-## Deployment Scenarios
+## Platform Deployment Scenarios

-Choose the deployment scenario that matches your needs:
+For end users deploying the platform:

-=== "Development / Single User"
+=== "Single Machine"
-    - Deploy on local machine or single server
+    - Deploy all services on one server
     - All services on same host
     - Shared GPU for all ML functions
-    - **Best for**: Testing, development, small-scale use
+    - **Best for**: Individual researchers, testing, small-scale use

-=== "Production / Multi-User"
+=== "Multi-User Production"
-    - Distributed deployment across multiple servers
+    - Distributed deployment across servers
-    - Separate hosts for CVAT, Nuclio, and storage
+    - Separate hosts for CVAT, Nuclio, storage
     - Dedicated GPUs for ML inference
-    - **Best for**: Research teams, production workflows
+    - **Best for**: Research teams, lab deployments

 === "Cloud Deployment"
     - Kubernetes or cloud-native deployment